Softnet-Free/softnet-ms/docs/single/setup-dev.md

 ---
 layout: default
-title: 3.2.
+title: 2.2.
 Setting up a device
-parent: 3.
-Deploying a single device
+parent: 2.
+Quickly deploying a single device
 nav_order: 2
 ---

-## 3.2.
+## 2.2.
 Setting up a device

 To set up a Smart Home controller, we create a site.
 The controller will be presented on the site as a **service**.
 Clicking the "new site" button takes us to the "New Site" page: